 In 1975, the Nevada Legislature determined that there was a shortage of safe, decent, and sanitary housing throughout the State for persons and families of low and moderate income.
 To address this Statewide deficiency, and to ensure that there would be sufficient safe, decent and sanitary housing for persons and families of low and moderate income, the Legislature enacted Chapter 319 of Nevada Revised Statutes (NRS) Chapter 319, “Assistance to Finance Housing”, establishing and granting powers to the Nevada Housing Division (the “Division” or “NHD”).
 Thereafter, the Division’s implementing regulations were enacted as Chapter 319 of the Nevada Administrative Code (“NAC”).

 With respect to the Nevada LIHTC program, NRS Chapter 319 and NAC Chapter 319 implement, and are used in concert with, IRC Section 42.
-To resolve any issues between code, statutes, regulations, and the IRC § 42 shall be deemed the prevailing authority, then the NRS Chapter 319, then the NAC Chapter 319 and then the current QAP.
+To resolve any issues between the Code (IRC § 42), statutes (NRS), and regulations (NAC), express language of the IRC § 42 shall be deemed the prevailing authority, followed by express language of the NRS Chapter 319, followed by express language of the NAC Chapter 319 followed by the current Qualified Allocation Plan (QAP or Plan).
+Where the NAC or NRS are expressly inconsistent with IRC § 42, then the IRC § 42 or relevant Treasury Regulations (TR) and other Federal law will prevail.
+The Code does allow states to be stricter with state regulations and code.
+The NRS and the NAC prevail over the QAP when the IRC and TR do not expressly speak to a matter at issue.

 There are 2 methods of obtaining a Tax Credit allocation under a QAP: 1) through the competitive application process; and 2) tax-exempt bond financing.